jic-dtool/dtoolcore/docs/source/descriptive.rst

     >>> animal_sounds_dataset.delete_tag("sound")

-If the tag does not exist a :class:`dtoolcore.DtoolCoreKeyError` exception is raised.
+If the tag does not exist the command above would simply do nothing, but would not raise any exceptions.